 Mark Murphy turns 80 years young this year.
 He is famous for his soaring instrument and his distinctive vocal improvisations, with melody and lyrics.
-He was a recipient of DownBeat’s reader’s jazz poll for Best Male Vocalist in 1996, 1997, 2000, and 2001.
+He was a recipient of the Best Male Vocalist honor in DownBeat‘s reader’s poll for 1996, 1997, 2000, and 2001.
 Notably Mark has received six Grammy nominations for Best Vocal Jazz Performance.
-Among his best known nominated recordings are Stolen Moments (Muse Records), September Ballads (Milestone Records) and Song for the Geese (RCA Records).
+Among his best known nominated recordings are Stolen Moments (Muse Records), September Ballads (Milestone Records), and Song for the Geese (RCA Records).
 Mark’s original lyrics to Oliver Nelson’s “Stolen Moments” and Freddie Hubbard’s standard “Red Clay” live on through vocal jazz programs all over the world today.
 From Meet Mark Murphy (1956) to the 2010 recording Never Let Me Go, Murphy continues to attract audiences and fans around the world.

 Roseanna Vitro: As a young man, what music first inspired you?

 Mark Murphy: Art Tatum.
 I would go to my grandmother and uncle’s house for Sunday dinners.
 All of my family were part of a local choir.
 My grandfather, Milton Cross, always listened to the Metropolitan Opera on Sunday afternoons.
 But when I was thirteen, what really caught my ear was Art Tatum’s “Humoresque.”
 I was always singing and fortunately I inherited my Dad’s glorious voice.
 Mom was a flapper and she knew rhythm and jazz.
 Dad knew oratorio church music.

 How early in your career did you start performing?